heroiclabs/nakama-docs/docs/gameplay-multiplayer-server-multiplayer.md

 You must return two values, with an optional third:

 (table) - An (optionally) updated state.
-May be any non-nil Lua term, or nil to end the match.
+May be any non-nil Lua term, or nil to end the match.<br>
-(boolean) - True if the join attempt should be allowed, false otherwise.
+(boolean) - True if the join attempt should be allowed, false otherwise.<br>
 (string) - If the join attempt should be rejected, an optional string rejection reason can be returned to the client.

 _Example_